LEADERSHIP U

 6. Adopt fiscally conservative annual operating budget to meet the needs of the organization while operating within approved budget.

-7. Maintain resources to fund technology.
+8. Establish and maintain resources to fund technology.

 *See your chapter bylaws for the Treasurer role and responsibilities specific to your school or state chapter.